ktaranov/sqlserver-kit/Utilities/README.md

 Price: $810

 ERwin Data Modeler is an industry-leading data modeling solution that provides a simple, visual interface to manage your complex data environment

+## Luna Modeler
+<a id="luna-modeler"></a>
+Download page: [Luna Modeler]<br/>
+Release date: 2022-10-05<br/>
+Support Version: 2019/2022<br/>
+Author: Ideamerit<br/>
+Free version: No<br/>
+Price: $99

+Luna Modeler is a database design and data modeling tool for relational databases.
+With Luna Modeler, you can create ER diagrams, design and visualize database structures, generate SQL scripts, and document your data models.

 ## Toad Data Point